-- (28) Contracting authorities that wish to purchase works, supplies or services with specific environmental, social or other characteristics should be able to refer to particular labels, such as the European Eco-label, (multi-)national eco-labels or any other label provided that the requirements for the label are linked to the subject-matter of the contract, such as the description of the product and its presentation, including packaging requirements.
-It is furthermore essential that these requirements are drawn up and adopted on the basis of objectively verifiable criteria, using a procedure in which stakeholders, such as government bodies, consumers, manufacturers, distributors and environmental organisations, can participate, and that the label is accessible and available to all interested parties. - (29) [transferred to 27a] - (30) In order to foster the involvement of small and medium-sized enterprises (SMEs) in the public procurement market, contracting authorities should be encouraged to divide large contracts - above EUR 500 000 for supplies and service contracts and above the threshold set out in Article 4(a) in the case of works contracts into lots.
+(30) Public procurement should be adapted to the needs of small and medium-sized enterprises (SMEs).
+Contracting authorities should be encouraged to make use of the Code of Best Practices set out in the Commission Staff Working Document of 25 June 2008 entitled 'European Code of Best Practices Facilitating Access by SMEs to Public Procurement Contracts'17, providing guidance on how they may apply the public procurement framework in a way that facilitates SME participation.
+To that end and to enhance competition, contracting authorities should in particular be encouraged to divide large contracts into lots.
 Such division could be done on a quantitative basis, making the size of the individual contracts better correspond to the capacity of SMEs, or on a qualitative basis, in accordance with the different trades and specialisations involved, to adapt the content of the individual contracts more closely to the specialised sectors of SMEs and/or in accordance with different subsequent project phases.

 The size and subject-matter of the lots should be determined freely by the contracting authority, which, in accordance with the relevant rules on the calculation of the estimated value of procurement, should also be allowed to award some of the lots without applying the procedures of this Directive.
-The contracting authority should have a duty to consider the appropriateness of dividing large contracts into lots while remaining free to decide autonomously on the basis of any reason it deems pertinent, without being subject to administrative or judicial supervision.
-Where the contracting authority decides that it would not be appropriate to divide the contract into lots, the individual report or the contract award notice should contain an indication of the main reasons for the contracting authority's choice.
+The contracting authority should have a duty to consider the appropriateness of dividing contracts into lots while remaining free to decide autonomously on the basis of any reason it deems pertinent, without being subject to administrative or judicial supervision.
+Where the contracting authority decides that it would not be appropriate to divide the contract into lots, the individual report or the procurement documents should contain an indication of the main reasons for the contracting authority's choice.
 Such reasons could for instance be that the contracting authority finds that such division could risk restricting competition, or risk rendering the execution of the contract excessively technically difficult or expensive, or that the need to coordinate the different contractors for the lots could seriously risk undermining the proper execution of the contract.